HenryQuan/HabitApp/docs/diary_henry.md

 # /02/2020
 ~~~

+# 28/02/2020
+Some more designs were done today on my iPad.
+Now, time is selected via `DatePicker`.
+It is more fun and easier for users to see.
+Other than simply typing in a boring number.
+I think home screen is now all good.
+The field should only be changable on Day 1.
+Now, only `History` left.
+I am still thinking about it and I don't know how to add it yet.
+When a habit ends, it should push to `History` and add `curr` to `history`.
+`curr` becomes null and `History` should push to `Home` to start a new habit.
+However, the user has done one.
+Maybe it is better to wait for the next day?

 # 27/02/2020
 Theme in `HomePage` is now working properly.
 It was broken because `Stack` and `AppBar`.
 I am still stuck on the home page now.
 Using an `AppBar` isn't bad and the design is also fine.